Indiana Car Insurance and Coverage Requirements

 Indiana Teen Driving Laws: Learner's Permit and Graduated Licensing

-For teens that are approaching driving age, there are a few paths to receive an unrestricted driver's license.
+Teens approaching driving age have a few options for getting an unrestricted driver's license.

-If you are enrolled in an approved driver education program, you may practice driving only after the program has started, not before.
-You may only drive when accompanied by a certified driving instructor in the front seat of a vehicle equipped with dual brake controls, or with a parent, step-parent or guardian who is at least 21 years old and has a valid driver's license, and is sitting in the vehicle's passenger seat.
+When enrolled in an approved driver education program, they may practice driving only after the program has started, not before.
+Driving is only permitted when accompanied by a certified driving instructor in the front seat of a vehicle equipped with dual brake controls, or accompanied by a parent, step-parent, or guardian who is at least 21 years old and has a valid driver's license.

 Practice Time: Drivers with a Learner's Permit may apply for a Driver's License after 50 hours of supervised driving practice with a licensed instructor, or family member who's a licensed driver over 25 years old.
 At least 10 of these supervised hours must be nighttime driving, and practice time must be maintained in a Log of Supervised Driving and presented to the BMV at the same time when applying for a driver's license.

-If you are NOT enrolled in an approved driver education program, and are between the ages of 16 and 18, you may practice driving with a learner's permit only when a parent, guardian, step-parent or other relative who is 21 years of age or older.
-That individual must have a valid driver's license with them and must be seated in the front passenger seat.
+Students between the ages of 16 and 18 who are not enrolled in an approved driver education program may practice driving with a learner's permit only if they are accompanied by a parent, guardian, step-parent, or relative who is at lease 21 years of age, has a valid driver's license, and sits in the front seat.

-If you are 18 years of age or older, you may practice driving with a learner's permit only when an individual with a valid driver's license in their possession is seated in your vehicle's front passenger seat.
-The applicant must hold a learner's permit a minimum of 60 days before applying for a driver's license.
+Drivers who are 18 and older may practice driving with a learner's permit when an accompanying driver with a valid driver's license is seated in the front passenger seat of their vehicle.
+The applicant must hold a learner's permit for a minimum of 60 days before applying for a driver's license.

 While holding a restricted license, drivers are not allowed to operate a vehicle at night between the hours of 10:00 PM–5:00 AM for the first 180 days.
 After 180 days and until the driver reaches 18 years old, the restriction changes to 11 PM.
-On Fridays and Saturdays, the curfew extends to 1 am, and if you're driving to and from work, school or a religious function.
+Curfews are extended until 1 AM on Fridays and Saturdays, as well as for those driving to and from work, school, or religious functions.

 Texting while driving is illegal for all drivers in Indiana.